Oswald Rufeisen: Life

 Different branches of Judaism treat Jews who convert to other religions differently.
-In Orthodox and Conservative Judaism converts are still regarded as Jews, but not in Reform Judaism.
-On religion-related issues, Israel follows the Orthodox interpretation of Jewish law.
+In Orthodox and Conservative Judaism converts are still regarded as Jews.
+Throughout the centuries, the predominant view among rabbis has been that individuals of Jewish heritage continue to be considered Jewish even after conversion to another faith.
+The same cannot be said for Reform Judaism.
+On matters of Marriage and Jewish status, the Orthodox Rabbinate has Judicial Authority.

 The Israeli government denied Rufeisen's request on the grounds that he had converted to Christianity.
 Rufeisen appealed the case to the Supreme Court of Israel.
 His lawyer argued that by denying Rufeisen the right to immigrate Israel would cast itself as a theocracy in which national affiliation is equated with religion.
 In 1962, the Supreme Court upheld the government's decision: any Jew converting to another religion would forfeit their preferential access to Israeli citizenship (Rufeisen v.
-Minister of the Interior, (1962) 16 PD 2428)..
+Minister of the Interior, (1962) 16 PD 2428).
 The trial ignited public debate about Jewish identity and the court's decision, according to historian Michael Stanislawski, was a defining moment in the history of the Jewish State, whose influence on Israeli law and public opinion can be felt to this day.

-Nevertheless, Rufeisen went on to serve as a Carmelite friar at Stella Maris Carmelite Monastery in Haifa, Israel, where he spent the rest of his life, and acquired Israeli citizenship through naturalization.
+Nevertheless, Rufeisen went on to serve as a Carmelite friar at Stella Maris Monastery in Haifa, Israel, where he spent the rest of his life, and acquired Israeli citizenship through naturalization.
+He died in Haifa.

 In literature

 The novel Daniel Stein, Interpreter by renowned Russian writer Lyudmila Ulitskaya was inspired by the life of Oswald Rufeisen.

+The character of Jonas Herzog in Robert Stone's novel Damascus Gate is based largely on Oswald Rufeisen.